DougBurke/sherpa/docs/plots/backends.rst

 Backends may also accept additional keywords to specify more plotting properties such as the transparancy of an element or an URL that is opened when clicking on an element.
-Those can simply be passed to the Sherpa plotting command, which will pass them through to the plotting backend:
+Those can simply be passed to the Sherpa plotting command, which will pass them through to the plotting backend **alpha is part of the API.
+Pick different example**:

   >>> from sherpa.data import Data1D
   >>> from sherpa.plot import DataPlot